-2 Data Management
+2 Data management

-Since data is being collected continuously (Environmental Monitoring's 109 automatic stations generate more than eight million data points each year) good management of the data is essential.
+Since data is being collected continuously (Environmental Monitoring's 120 automatic stations generate more than eight million data points each year) good management of the data is essential.
 Procedures are continually being reviewed and improved in conjunction with the quality system.
-Extreme events, such as floods or droughts, necessitate that previous work (such as level/flow ratings) is reviewed for accuracy.
+Extreme events, such as floods or droughts, require that previous work (such as level/flow ratings) be reviewed for accuracy.
 The compilation and regular review of a Processing and Reporting Manual have improved consistency of data processing, analysis and management.

-3 Quality Management
+3 Quality management

-To ensure that the database is current and free from major errors, four monthly quality management audits are run.
+To ensure that the database is current and free from major errors, six monthly quality management audits are run.
 These present the collected data graphically, make comparisons and check for accuracy.
 Any deficiencies are followed up and corrected.

-3.1 Data Availability
+3.1 Data availability

-Real time data is available at all telemetered stations.
+Real time data is available for all telemetered stations.
 Data is supplied provisionally until the satisfactory operation of the instrumentation is confirmed.